section-engineering-education/engineering-education/content/authors/simon-mwaniki/index.md

 title: Simon Mwaniki
 type: authors
 ---
 Simon Mwaniki is an undergraduate student at Kenyatta University pursuing a degree in Mechanical engineering.
 Simon is particularly interested in mathematics and algorithms.
-In his free time, Ian enjoys skiing and whitewater kayaking.